 Norcross is an extremely ethnically-diverse city.
 The people who call Norcross home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Norcross, accounting for 48.72% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Norcross, accounting for 47.38% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Norcross residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Norcross include English, German, Italian, and African.
+Important ancestries of people in Norcross include German, English, Lebanese, and Scottish.

 The most common language spoken in Norcross is Spanish.
 Other important languages spoken here include English and Vietnamese.